AdobeDocs/experience-manager-65.pt-BR/help/sites-authoring/managing-audiences.md

 >[!NOTE]
 >
 >If you do not see **Create Target Audience **in the **Create** menu, you do not have the necessary permissions to create an audience.
 You need write permissions under **/etc/segmentation** to be able to create audiences.
-O grupo autores de conteúdo tem permissões de gravação por padrão.
+Por padrão, os autores de conteúdo do grupo têm permissões de gravação.

 Para criar um público-alvo do Adobe Target: